zanza00/random-theme-switcher/README.md

 ## 0.2.1

 - Externalized the MATERIAL_LIST into a more customizable `oneMoreTimeThemeList`
-  - With that users can pick up their fauvorites theme and have them one more time (instead of being changed immediately)
+  - With that users can pick up their favorites theme and have them one more time (instead of being changed immediately)

 ## 0.2.0